PyCQA/docformatter/README.rst

 Issues
 ------

-Bugs and fixes can be reported on the `GitHub page`_.
+Bugs and patches can be reported on the `GitHub page`_.

 .. _`GitHub page`: https://github.com/myint/docformatter/issues